Skip to main content

 For men who have discontinued TRT or are actively trying to conceive, a specific protocol is implemented to restore natural testicular function and sperm production, which can be suppressed by exogenous testosterone.
 This protocol is designed to reactivate the body’s intrinsic hormonal signaling pathways.

-The protocol typically includes Gonadorelin, which stimulates the to release LH and FSH, thereby signaling the testes to resume testosterone and sperm production.
+The protocol typically includes Gonadorelin, which stimulates the pituitary gland to release LH and FSH, thereby signaling the testes to resume testosterone and sperm production.
 Tamoxifen and Clomid (clomiphene citrate) are selective estrogen receptor modulators (SERMs) that work at the pituitary level to increase LH and FSH secretion by blocking estrogen’s negative feedback, further encouraging testicular activity.
 Anastrozole may be optionally included to manage estrogen levels during this recalibration phase, ensuring a favorable hormonal environment for recovery.

 Personalized hormone protocols, including TRT for men and women, aim to restore physiological balance and enhance overall well-being.